 framework of the "People's Spring," which the whole of Europe was

 experiencing, led to the secession of 80% of its population and the division of

 its territory by ten.

-social life, making the Principality one of the major European centers of
+brilliant artistic and social life, making the Principality one of the major

-attraction.
-Prince Albert I was a man of progress and a pioneer of modern
+European centres of attraction.
+Prince Albert I was a man of progress and a